Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 You’ll also want to come up with an advertising plan, whether that’s continually running ads on Amazon or Facebook, or using email-blast services like BookBub to hype up your discounts and promotions.
 There are plenty of options out there, so don’t get discouraged if the first one you find doesn’t seem to fit within your budget.

-And above all, don’t forget to research and identify your target readers.
+And above all, don’t forget to research and identify your target audience.
 All the advertising in the world isn’t going to do you any good if you’re not reaching the right audience for your book.

 Free course: Finding your target readers